andrecampll/carbonara/frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Technical Details
 Our frontend application is built with Next.js 14, Material UI, Tailwind CSS, Typescript and Apollo Client GraphQL.
 We divide our application folder using the app directory following the latest Next.js conventions specially for layout files and pages.
+Also, we developed reusable components, custom hooks, and utility functions to improve the code quality and maintainability alongside tests using Vitest and React Testing Library.

 App Structure:
 - `app`: Next.js application